Public pension in Germany: Everything you need to know about it

 Accruing pension points in times of unemployment

-If you have paid at least 12 months into unemployment insurance within the past 30 months, and you on this basis receive the so-called unemployment benefit I, you accrue pension points based on 8 0% of the gross salary you earned the last 12 months.
-If you are seeking employment within Germany, you receive these benefits for up to 6 months.
+If you have paid at least 12 months into unemployment insurance within the past 30 months, and you, on this basis, receive the so-called unemployment benefit I, you accrue pension points based on 80 % of the gross salary you earned in the last 12 months.
+If you seek employment within Germany, you receive these benefits for up to 6 months.
 In contrast, if you are seeking a job in another EU member state, these benefits last up to 3 months after you become unemployed.

 unemployment-benefits-by-on-age

-If you can work, and are unemployed, but are not entitled to unemployment benefit I, you can apply for unemployment benefit II.
+If you can work and are unemployed but are not entitled to unemployment benefit I, you can apply for unemployment benefit II.
 In other countries, this would be called social welfare.
-It is "means-tested", and in this case, however, you do not accrue any points toward a pension.
+It is “means-tested,” in this case, however, you do not accrue any points toward a pension.

 Pension rights for studying, mini and temporary jobs

 For any job that lasts more than 3 months, including a mini job and student jobs, you accrue pension rights commensurate to your income.
-If your job started out as a shorter-term one but is extended, then it will still be treated as a longer-term job and pension rights accrue.
-There are no longer any special exemptions for students: i.e. studying does not earn you pension points.
+If your job started as a shorter-term one but is extended, it will still be treated as a longer-term job, and pension rights accrue.
+There are no longer any special exemptions for students: i.e., studying does not earn you pension points.

-Tax and social security contributions on your state pension
+Tax and social security contributions to your state pension

 We already mentioned it at the beginning: your personal tax is deducted from your public pension.
-Your tax rate in retirement will be different than during your employment:
+Your tax rate in retirement will be different from during your employment:

 taxes-social-contribution-before-during-retirement